Birational geometry of moduli space of del Pezzo pairs: Hassett-Keel-Looijenga program for P8

 \begin{enumerate} \item the $A_n$ lattice towers

 \item the $D_n$ lattice towers

 \item the $E_n$ lattice towers

-\end{enumerate} Suggested the computation in \S \ref{hk3} and \S \ref{uk3}, we also have modified towers of lattices, where $\diamond$ and $\circ$ are the new roots adding to the Dynkin diagram and $\diamond$ has intersection number $1$ with the fixed polarization class (omitted in the Dynkin diagram). \begin{enumerate} \item the $A_n'$ lattice towers are the complements of some hyperbolic lattices in K3 lattice, where the hyperbolic lattices are given by the following diagram
+\end{enumerate} Suggested by the geometric degeneration computation in \S \ref{hk3} and \S \ref{uk3}, we should also have modified towers of lattices.
+Now we describle them by Dynkin diagram: let $\diamond$ and $\circ$ be the new roots added to the ADE Dynkin diagram and $\diamond$ has intersection number $1$ with the fixed polarization class (omitted in the Dynkin diagram).
+The modified towers are the complements of some hyperbolic lattices in the K3 lattice given by \begin{enumerate} \item $A_n'$-type: